Photo: Jay Mather.

 • We will use the best available science to guide all conservation and stewardship approaches to adaptation and mitigation.

-The two main ways the Land Trust can address climate change are mitigation and adaptation.
+Dig deeper into the two main ways the Land Trust can address climate change, mitigation and adaptation.

 Learn more: